 Yes, absolutely.
 And it’s an experience I’ve had in prior companies as well, right?
 What’s clear to a founder, entrepreneurs early on is often not clear to anyone else yet.
 Right?
-And big part of entrepreneurship is belief, right?
+And a big part of entrepreneurship is belief, right?
 That they don’t see it, they don’t see it, they don’t see it.
 Wait, it’ll come.
 It’ll be clear to everyone else soon.
 Right?
 And you just have to have this sort of patience to let others arrive at the same place.
 And in this case, a couple of years ago, I spent a lot of time saying, hey, you really need to have everybody aligned on the plan and you need a high degree of accountability.
-If you want to participate in high growth markets where there are disruptive forces, people say, no, no, we’re fine.
+If you want to participate in high-growth markets where there are disruptive forces, people say, no, no, we’re fine.
 It’s good.
 We’re all good.
-And maybe 2018 that started to tip where all of a sudden it was really clear to everyone that the transition to SAS business models or as a service business model put a premium on lateral alignment across sales, marketing, development and customer success and that started to break as companies move to that as a service model so they are wait, wait, we need to have better alignment and then the external rate of change, right?
+And maybe 2018 that started to tip were all of a sudden it was really clear to everyone that the transition to SAS business models or as a service business model put a premium on lateral alignment across sales, marketing, development, and customer success and that started to break as companies move to that as a service model so they are wait, wait, we need to have better alignment and then the external rate of change, right?

 Deidre Paknad: [08:32]